Diary of a Quilter - a quilt blog

 • ×

-Last Modified: October 12, 2022 by Amy · This post may contain affiliate links · This blog generates income via ads · 14 Comments
+Published: Oct 18, 2025 by Amy Smart · This post may contain affiliate links · 19 Comments

 Many of you already know that October is Breast Cancer Awareness month.
 Many of you also already know someone who has fought or is currently fighting breast cancer.
-For the October Sew Goodness spotlight I want to share a couple of simple service ideas to bring comfort by sewing for breast cancer patients who are in that fight.
-Also a couple of great fundraiser and awareness campaigns from By Annies and the Fat Quarter Shop.
+By Annie is hosting their 2025 Sew Pink Breast Cancer Awareness Initiative with lots of information, fundraisers, and a blog tour with lots of free patterns, running through the whole month of October.
+I want to share a list of simple service ideas to bring comfort by sewing for breast cancer patients.

-4 years ago my friend Sachiko was diagnosed with breast cancer.
+One of my friends, Sachiko is a breast cancer survivor.
 Sachiko has shared her breast cancer journey on her blog Tea Rose Home.
 Watching her go through this experience was another rude reminder that this disease is relentless.
-Sachiko’s attitude in this set back has been inspiring.
-And she has shared a simple way that you can help women with breast cancer – particularly those who must undergo a mastectomy.
+Sachiko's attitude in this set back has been inspiring.
+And she has shared a simple way that you can help women with breast cancer - particularly those who must undergo a mastectomy.

 These simple heart shaped pillows are made to fit under the armpit to provide relief while healing after a mastectomy.
 Sachiko received one from her oncologist's office and decided to make more to donate in return.
 She has shared a simple pattern to make them.
 You can donate them locally to an oncologist's office near you.
 Or ask a friend who has battled for other local resources that provide comfort to women with breast cancer.